 Description

-The rear (western) elevation is of exposed brickwork and contains a variety of sash and modern casement windows.
+The rear elevation is made of exposed brickwork and features a mix of sash and modern casement windows.
 There is a two-storey, full-width extension at 4A Howard Street.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.